 Slow Cooker Chicken Cacciatore

 Today’s recipe comes from my friend Gina’s new cookbook: Skinnytaste Fast and Slow: Knockout Quick-Fix and Slow Cooker Recipes by Gina Holmolka: Clarkson/Potter, 2016.
 I was SO EXCITED to get this book in the mail the other day.
 Gina put her heart and soul into this second book of hers, and every recipe conveys that.
-140 recipes are included in the book– all either slow cooker or quick oven/stovetop recipes.
+There are 140 recipes included in the book– all either slow cooker or quick oven/stovetop recipes.

 Here are some more recipes I’ve bookmarked to make later: Banana-Almond Smoothie Bowl, Breakfast Banana Split, Slow Cooker Creamy Tomato Soup, Slow Cooker Chicken Taco Chili, Drunken Seafood Stew, Slow Cooker Hamburger Stroganoff, Cauliflower-Potato Tacos, Slow Cooker Stuffed Turkey Tenderloins with Gravy, Greek Chicken Sheet Pan Dinner, Fork and Knife Cheeseburgers, Slow Cooker Brisket with Onions, Baked Fish and Chips, Salad Pizza… oh my gosh… I could go on and on!
 It’s really a great cookbook.
 There is nutritional information included for every recipe.

 Gina’s original recipe calls for bone-in skinless chicken thighs (bone-in means the chicken will stay nice and tender).
 I had trouble finding bone-in thighs, so I used full chicken legs (drumstick + thigh) instead.
-If you want this to be ZERO points, you will use chicken breast instead (see the recipe at the end of this post for more details).

 All kinds of goodies go into this one- onions, bell pepper, mushroom, tomato, herbs and spices.